 If you don't live near a major city with a large airline hub or if you are planning a long-distance international trip, you probably have to make a connection or two in order to get from point A to point B. Booking a flight with a lot of connections often means a cheaper overall fare too, but whenever there's a connection, there's also a chance you could miss your flight.
 However, there are many precautions you can take to avoid a missed connection.

-Book a Nonstop or Direct Flight
+Book a Direct Flight

 Don't Book Flights on Separate Airlines